transcovo/bootprint/doc/modules.md

     not be modified or overridden by another module.
 Bootprint does not enforce this, but it is a good hint for other developers about what you are considering part of the API.

+  * Use the `@override`-tag to mark definitions that override partials or templates from other modules.

   Example: `definitions.hbs` from `bootprint-swagger`:

 ```hbs